In April 2021, I was juried into the Federation of Canadian Artists, Active Member!

 2021 Toronto Chapter of Federation of Canadian Artists, Toronto, ON

-2021 Active member of Federation of Canadian Artists, Vancouver, BC
+2021 Active member, Federation of Canadian Artists, Vancouver, BC

 2020-2019 Ontario Arts Council Grant, Exhibition Assistance

 2022-2016 Instruction and Demonstration